alek3y/dotfiles/README.md

 sudo sensors-detect --auto
 ```

-If it doesn't and you're lucky enough you can edit `~/.config/i3blocks/temperature.sh` and get it working changing just one line. \
+If it doesn't and you're lucky enough you can edit `~/.config/i3blocks/temperature.sh` and get it working by changing just one line. \
-In my case the line that I care about of the command `sensors` is:
+In my case the line that I care about from the command `sensors` is:
 ```
 Tdie:         +49.0°C  (high = +70.0°C)
 ```